BannerImg

 Pandi curry from coorg is popular among karnataka foods

 Pork or pandi is a popular non-vegetarian delicacy hailing in Coorg (or Kodagu).
-This spicy curry is made with a unique spice blend, and ‘Coorg Vinegar’ is made from kachumpuli, a fruit that imparts a distinct sour flavor.
-The dark color to the gravy is because of the use of different masalas and spices like bay leaf, cinnamon sticks, cloves, and coriander powder.
-This karnataka special food is best served with rice balls or akki roti (rice roti).
+This spicy curry is made with a unique spice blend, and ‘Coorg Vinegar’ is made from kachumpuli, a fruit that imparts a distinct sour flavour.
+The dark colour to the gravy is because of the use of different masalas and spices like bay leaf, cinnamon sticks, cloves, and coriander powder.
+This Karnataka special food is best served with rice balls or akki roti (rice roti).

 Read More: The best must-try dishes from Coorgi cuisine